python/mypy/docs/source/typed_dict.rst

 :ref:`Literal type <literal_types>`.
 Then, check that key to distinguish between your TypedDicts.

-You can also use ``@final`` to indicate that an instance of TypedDict will not be reassigned or subclassed.
+You can also use ``@final`` to indicate that the TypedDict definition will not be subclassed.
 This allows mypy to do type refinement based on unique properties of the TypedDict:

 .. code-block:: python